CFMS/cfms-rtd/docs/remoteaccess.rst

 The connection can then be initiated using::

-  sudo openconnect --juniper (URL TBC)
+  sudo openconnect --juniper <URL provided by CFMS Support>

 and inputting your username and password when requested.